material-components/material-components-web-react/docs/contributions/README.md

 We consider any new API to be a new feature.
 An API is any of the following:

 * Update to React Component APIs
-* Other hooks into React Component
+* Prop updates on React Component
 * Adding a new component

 If changes fall under these categories or you'd like to add a new component please open an [issue](https://github.com/material-components/material-components-web-react/issues/new) _first_.
 The team wants to collaborate with you before you dive head first into making changes and updates.